Siham Nuseibeh: Managing Editor, Israel/Palestine & Levant Region, Co-Editor

 Caroline Abadeer is co-editor of Muftah’s Egypt and North Africa pages.
 Previously, Caroline worked at a think-tank in Washington D.C. where she contributed to capacity building projects with North African democracy promotion organizations.
 She has also lived in Morocco as a Fulbright scholar, studying French, Modern Standard Arabic, and Moroccan Arabic while researching democratic development and Islamist mobilization in the post-Arab Spring.
 Caroline is primarily interested in the politics of democratization and authoritarianism, Islamist movements, and the political economy of development in North Africa.

-Caroline holds a Bachelor’s degree in Political Science and Global Studies from the University of Minnesota, and will begin her PhD in Political Science in the fall of 2013 at Stanford University.
+Caroline holds a Bachelor’s degree in Political Science and Global Studies from the University of Minnesota, and is now a PhD student in Political Science at Stanford University.

 Livia Bergmeijer: Iran, Iraq, & Turkey, Co-Editor